Cameltr/RGTSI/README.md

 ### Dataset Preparation

-Please download DPED10K dataset from [Baidu Netdisk](https://pan.baidu.com/s/18mwRhUdKsKaL6J-08mdlLQ) (Password: roqs).
+Please download DPED10K dataset from [Google Drive](https://drive.google.com/drive/folders/1CdtWeEqQaZM8RWcPX3m1PyC1BGDcmq-N?usp=share_link) or [Baidu Netdisk](https://pan.baidu.com/s/18mwRhUdKsKaL6J-08mdlLQ) (Password: roqs).
 Create a folder and unzip the dataset into it, then edit the pathes of the folder in `options/base_options.py`

 Our model is trained on the irregular mask dataset provided by [Liu et al](https://arxiv.org/abs/1804.07723).
 You can download publically available Irregular Mask Dataset from their [website](http://masc.cs.gmu.edu/wiki/partialconv).